 Starting in 1996, the Ugandan government, unable to stop the LRA, required the people of northern Uganda to leave their villages and enter government-run camps for internally displaced persons (IDPs).
 These camps were supposedly created for the safety of the people, but the camps were rife with disease and violence.
 At the height of the conflict, 1.7 million people lived in these camps across the region.
 The conditions were squalid and there was no way to make a living.
 Thus a generation of Acholi people was born and raised in these camps.

 In 2005 the International Criminal Court (ICC) issued arrest warrants for Joseph Kony and four of his top commanders: Dominic Ongwen, Raska Lukwiya, Okot Odhiambo, and Vincent Otti.
 Of those, only Kony, Ongwen, and Odhiambo remain at large.
-Raska Lukwiya was killed in combat with the UPDF in August 2006 and Vincent Otti was killed on Kony’s command in November 2007—reportedly for wanting Kony to sign the peace agreement, a stance that Kony considered a betrayal.
+Raska Lukwiya was killed in combat with the UPDF in August 2006 and Vincent Otti was killed on Kony’s command in November 2007—reportedly for wanting Kony to sign a peace agreement, a stance that Kony considered a betrayal.

 Juba Peace Talks